 Spread the pita triangles out onto a baking sheet in a single layer.

 Bake the pita crisps in the preheated oven for 8-10 minutes, stirring every 3-4 minutes, or until they are golden brown and crispy.
 Every oven differs a bit, as do baking sheets and pita breads, so take the 8-10 minutes as a general recommendation and just watch the bread closely.
-It’s done when golden brown and crispy.
+The pita crisps are done when they’re golden brown and crispy.

 In a small bowl, combine 1 Tbsp sugar and 1/2 tsp cinnamon.

 Place the baked pita crisps back into the buttery bowl and sprinkle the cinnamon sugar mixture over top.
-Toss the pita crisps until they are well coated in cinnamon and sugar.
+Toss the pita crisps to coat them in cinnamon and sugar.
 Eat them right away, or allow them to cool completely and store them in an air-tight container.